 Fundraising - All fundraising activities, including sales, raffles, and direct solicitation of donations, must be approved by the Office of Student Activities.
-This includes solicitations on the campus and elsewhere (e.g., parents, local businesses, etc.) since they may affect the development efforts of the University.
+This includes solicitations on the campus and elsewhere (e.g. parents, local businesses, etc.) since they may affect the development efforts of the College.
 All funds raised must directly benefit the club or organization.
 Some examples of what funds can be used for are: travel expenses, uniforms, items for resale, and entry fees.
 Funds cannot be raised for outside agencies or national organizations without approval from the Director of Student Activities (or designee).
 Please see the Clubs and Organizations Handbook for additional information.

-Posting of Notices - Students and non-students (e.g., local businesses) wishing to post notices and posters on University property must obtain authorization from the Office of Student Activities.
+Posting of Notices - Students and non-students (e.g. local businesses) wishing to post notices and posters on College property must obtain authorization from the Office of Student Activities.
 All non-students wishing to post on campus need to be sponsored by a department on campus.
 All other postings will not be approved.
 Materials that are posted are to be placed on bulletin boards, digital signage screens or other designated areas.
-Only blue painters' tape should be used or staples for bulletin boards.
+Only masking tape should be used or staples for bulletin boards.
 Postings may not be placed on windows, glass doors or any Campus Road/Parking signage.
 Large tapestries/sheets may not be allowed due to space constraints.
-Postings may not be placed on any painted walls, furniture, or foodservice areas in Charlie's Snack Bar.
+Postings may not be placed on any painted walls, furniture or foodservice areas in Charlie's Snack Bar.
 Postings that do not bear the Office of Student Activities approval stamp may be removed.
 Additional posting rules may be applied in specific Residence Halls or other campus buildings.
-Please see the hall's Resident Director or the Student Activities Office for additional assistance.
+Please see the hall's Resident Director or building supervisor for information.

-Assumption University Name and Logo - The University's name, logo, facsimile thereof, and/or representation that suggests or implies an affiliation with the University, may not be used without the written approval of the Office of Integrated Marketing.
+Assumption College Name and Logo - The College's name, logo, facsimile thereof, and/or representation that reasonably suggests or implies an affiliation with the College, may not be used without the written approval of the Office of Communications.
 Any such use must be appropriate and tasteful.
-No individual may enter into a contractual agreement on behalf of the University, except the Treasurer of the University or their designee.
+No individual may enter into a contractual agreement on behalf of the College, except the Treasurer of the College or their designee.